-The play, meanwhile, runs February 17 – March 8 in the Independence Studio of the Walnut Street Theatre, America”s oldest, and it has already met with mixed reviews.
+The play, meanwhile, runs February 17 – March 8 in the Independence Studio of the Walnut Street Theatre, America’s oldest, and it has already met with mixed reviews.
 But who cares about critics?
 It’s Oscar isn’t it?—and more grist for whetting Wildean appetite.
-But for those who do care about critics, I shall give an appraisal when I see the play at the next Oscar Wilde Meetup on March 7.

 —Oscar Wilde was 6’3″ in height and 27 years old when he met Whitman.

-—Actor Daniel Fredrick, who plays Oscar, is 6’3″ in height and 27 years old.
+—Actor Daniel Fredrick, was 6’3″ in height and 27 years old when he played Oscar.